Post

 For charitable donations to be tax-deductible, they must meet certain criteria:

-• The organization must be a registered DGR
+• The organisation must be a registered DGR

 • The gift must truly be a gift (with no material benefit flowing back to the donor)